mmuyakwa/Jira-Dashboard/README.md

 # Jira-Dashboard

 ## Overview
 This Flask application serves as a dashboard to display Jira tickets assigned to team members.
-It updates the ticket information every 5 minutes and sorts them by the date of assignment.
+It updates the ticket information every 5 minutes and sorts them by the date of the newest update descending.

 ## Features
 - Displays a list of Jira tickets assigned to each team member.